 - Hi, my sister and I want to buy a one-bedroom city apartment which one of us might live in later – do you think it is a good idea?

 Buying with relatives is how many people have started out investing in property.
 It can have its issues though, mainly because people don’t treat the exercise as a business decision.

 If you are going to invest together, my advice would be to make sure you have an agreement in writing.
 A potential issue is when to sell; one of you may want to use funds from the sale to travel, buy a home to live in or something similar.

 Have a written agreement that states you are always allowed ask the other to sell however if their answer is no, that decision is final.
 Both agree on a date when if one of you wants to sell the property, then it’s sold, and again, no arguments allowed.
 The first date should be about 5 years from when you buy the property, then maybe every one or two years after that.

 You also mentioned that one of you may live in the property later.
 If you do then you must charge market rent or miss some tax deductions.

 If you rent a property at a discounted rate to a family member or friend you must adjust your tax deductions accordingly.
 Check this with your Accountant.
 One final word: Always be careful, as buying a property with a family member or friend is a potential relationship breaker.

-- Thanks for your Q & A service.
+- Thanks for this service.
 I am looking to buy a 3 bedroom townhouse in Armadale, Victoria.
 How do I make sure I am not paying too much?